 Data center servers must stay up and available for users.
-Dell OpenManage Power Center offers a feature to reduce power in the event of an emergency such as drop in data center power or cooling.
+Both Dell OpenManage Power Center and HP Insight Control offer a feature to reduce power in the event of an emergency such as drop in data center power or cooling.